f3-factory/F3com-data/views-and-templates/main.md

 ## Exclusion of Segments

 During the course of writing/debugging F3-powered programs and designing templates, there may be instances when disabling the display of a block of HTML may be handy.
-You can use the `<exclude>` directive for this purpose:-
+You can use the `<exclude>` directive for this purpose:

 ``` html
 <exclude>